Japan hiking guide for beginners

 Standing at the confluence of Europe and Asia, the Caucasus mountain range is a towering landmark of this historic cultural divide.
-These mountains include some of Europe’s lesser-known but beautiful highland landscapes, and give their name to the beguiling Caucasus region which incorporates Georgia, Armenia and Azerbaijan.
+These mountains include some of Europe’s lesser-known but beautiful highland landscapes and national parks; and give their name to the beguiling Caucasus region which incorporates Georgia, Armenia and Azerbaijan.

 The Caucasus region is small, but punches above its weight in terms of beauty, diversity and intrigue.
 The major cities are rapidly modernising, yet with a respectful deference to history, while in rural areas tradition reigns supreme and agriculture is still the mainstay of the economy.
 Surroundings incorporate everything from soaring peaks sheltering idyllic valleys crisscrossed by streams, to the shores of the Black Sea via fertile lowlands striped with vines.